jdblischak/singlecell-qtl/data/README.md

 * `md5-core/` - md5 checksums for each FASTQ file provided by the core.
 Used by `code/fastq-download.py`.

-* `singlecell-qtl.txt.gz` - A gzipped tab-delimited file with counts for human genes.
+* `scqtl-counts.txt.gz` - A gzipped tab-delimited file with counts for human genes.
 Version with Git LFS.
 Created by `code/output-exp-mat.R`.
 Make edits to the upstream script, not this file.